vic/flake-file/README.md

    ```

 5. **Backup:** Backup your flake.nix into flake.nix.bak before re-generating it.
-6. **Generate:** Execute `nix run .#write-files` to generate flake.nix from inputs.nix.
+6. **Generate:** Execute `nix run .#write-flake` to generate flake.nix from inputs.nix.
 7. **Verify:** Check flake.nix and if everything is ok, remove the backup file.

 You are done!
-Now you can move dependencies `flake-file.inputs.foo` from inputs.nix into any other imported module and `nix run .#write-files` will take it.
+Now you can move dependencies `flake-file.inputs.foo` from inputs.nix into any other imported module and `nix run .#write-flake` will take it.

 ---